Shifting Financial Marketing into Gear

 - Legally compliant

 - Build genuine relationships

-If you’re just getting started, here are a few ways to build a quality email list that will engage your customers and help you grow the bottom line:
+If you’re just getting started, here are a few ways to avoid buying email lists, and instead build a quality email list that will engage your customers and help you grow the bottom line:

 - Create Gated Content.
 Authoritative content, such as white papers, eBooks, tip sheets, and checklists are a great way to collect emails.
 Create your content and offer it for free in exchange for an email address.
 They’ve opted in, they are interested in what you have to say, and you’ve got an excellent chance of gaining a new customer.

 - Offer Useful Online Tools.
 Another way to collect emails is to offer a useful online tool in exchange.
 Ideas might include a mortgage calculator, a budgeting tool, or a free demo/trial of one of your products.

 - Place Opt-In Boxes On Your Website and Social Channels.
 When a customer is engaged with your content, that’s the best time to ask for their contact info.
 However, don’t rely on a single sign-up tactic to cover all your bases.
 Place a box with a creative CTA on every page of your site (anchored in the header or footer).
 You might also create a pop-up that appears when the site visitor is about to click away, asking for their email in exchange for your lead magnet, tip sheet, or white paper.
 Cross-promoting on social is a great way to double down on this approach.
 Don’t be shy.